DanielKinsman/kessler-chaos/readme.md

 Build and Installation
 ----------------------

+To install from the pre-built zip file, extract the zip to the "GameData" subdirectory of your Kerbal Space Program install.

-Open the solution with monodevelop, make sure the references to Assembly-CSharp.dll and UnityEngine.dll come from ksp's KSP_Data/Managed/ directory.
+To build from source, open the solution with monodevelop.
+Make sure the references to Assembly-CSharp.dll and UnityEngine.dll come from ksp's KSP_Data/Managed/ directory.
 Build it then copy kesslerchaos.dll from the output directory to ksp's GameData folder.
 Use the Makefile to generate a release zipfile.

-If you've just downloaded the pre-built zip file, extract zip to the "GameData" subdirectory of your Kerbal Space Program install.

 Licenses
 --------